georgeajwalsh/Guardianscrape/README.md

 import os
 from datetime import datetime, timedelta`

-2.Setup: API_KEY is the personal key that gives us access to the guardians content API, BASE_URL is the web adress we will be pulling data from, FILE_NAME is where we will be saving the data we collect and NUM_WEEKS specifies how many weeks of data we will look at.
+2.Setup: API_KEY is the personal key that gives us access to the guardians content API, BASE_URL is the web adress we will be pulling data from and FILE_NAME is where we will be saving the data we collect

 `API_KEY = "998344a2-04a1-4410-9d53-1490cfa2e9d2"
 BASE_URL = "https://content.guardianapis.com/search"
-FILE_NAME = "guardian_articles.csv"
+FILE_NAME = "guardian_articles.csv"`

+3. Setup: Defining the date range and number of articles to fetch

-NUM_WEEKS = 580`
+`start_year = 2014

-3.Date generation: the start_date finds todays date, dates creates a list of dates one per week working backwards from todays dates fomatting as "2023-06-30".

-`start_date = datetime.today()
+end_year = datetime.today().year
+total_years = end_year - start_year + 1
+total_weeks_to_scrape = 554  # total number of weeks/articles desired
+weeks_per_year = total_weeks_to_scrape // total_years`

+4. Function: First define the function to generate a list of evenly spaced dates, set the start and end of year, calculate number of days in that year, determine the spacing between each article date and then generate a list of dates spaced by step days then format such that (YYYY-MM-DD)

+`def get_evenly_spaced_dates_for_year(year, weeks):
+    start = datetime(year, 1, 1)
+    end = datetime(year, 12, 31)
+    days_between = (end - start).days
+    step = days_between // weeks
-dates = [(start_date - timedelta(weeks=i)).strftime("%Y-%m-%d") for i in range(NUM_WEEKS)]`
+    return [(start + timedelta(days=i * step)).strftime("%Y-%m-%d") for i in range(weeks)]`

-4.Check for previous data/create dataframe: os.path.exists check if the FILE_NAME previouslyb specified already exists on our computer if not it creates an empty dataframe with the relevant columns.
+5. Generate an empty list to store all generated dated and then loop through each year, generating the weekly dates and add to all_dates

+`all_dates = []
+for year in range(start_year, end_year + 1):
+    all_dates.extend(get_evenly_spaced_dates_for_year(year, weeks_per_year))`

+6.Shuffle the dates so the API requests are not in chronolological order to help address rate limits and bias

+`random.shuffle(all_dates)`

+6. This will load the existing file if it exists otherwise it will start with a new dataframe with the defined columns

 `if os.path.exists(FILE_NAME):
     df = pd.read_csv(FILE_NAME)
 else:
     df = pd.DataFrame(columns=["headline", "publication_date", "url"])`

-5.Begins a loop that iterates through each date in the dates list
+7. Loops through each date

-``for week_date in dates:`
+`for week_date in all_dates:`

-6.Creates a dictionary for the API request containing the authentication key, a from-date to to-date both set to the same value given looking at specific day, then requests headline field in response and limits to 10 articles per day
+8. Set up the parameters for the API request

 `    params = {
         "api-key": API_KEY,
         "from-date": week_date,
         "to-date": week_date,
         "show-fields": "headline",
         "page-size": 10,
     }`

-7.Makes a GET request to the API using the base URL and passes the parameters dictionary storing response in response variable
+9. Send a GET request to the API using above parameters

-`response = requests.get(BASE_URL, params=params)`
+` response = requests.get(BASE_URL, params=params)`

-8.Checks if the request was succesful
+10. Check if request was succesful

-`if response.status_code == 200:`
+`  if response.status_code == 200:`

-9.Converts the succesful response to JSON format and stores parsed data in data variable
+11. Parse the JSON response and extract the list of articles

-`data = response.json()`
+`data = response.json()

-10.Extracts the list of articles from the nested JSON strucutre and accesses 'response' dictionary, then accesses 'results' list within it then stores in articles variable

-`articles = data["response"]["results"]`
+        articles = data["response"]["results"]`

-11.Checks if any articles were found for this date
+12. If artcles are returned, pick one at random

-`if articles:`
+`if articles:

-12.Randomly selects one article from the available articles

-`selected_article = random.choice(articles)`
+            selected_article = random.choice(articles)`

-13.Creates a dictionary with the headline,publication date and URL
+13.Extracts rge desired fields and stores them in a dictionary

-`article_data = {
+`        article_data = {
                 "headline": selected_article["webTitle"],
                 "publication_date": selected_article["webPublicationDate"],
                 "url": selected_article["webUrl"],
             }`

-14.Concatenates the new article data to existing dataframe df using ignore_index to maintain clear index
+14. Append the new article as a row in the DataFrame

 `df = pd.concat([df, pd.DataFrame([article_data])], ignore_index=True)`

-15.Saves the updates dataframe to CSV file using index=False to prevent saving row numbers
+15. Save the updated DataFrame to the CSV file

 `df.to_csv(FILE_NAME, index=False)`

-16.This prints a success message showinf the data processed and the headline that was saved
+16.Prints a confirmaton that article was saved

 `print(f"Saved article from {week_date}: {article_data['headline']}")`

-17.Handles the case where no articles were found for the date
+17. If no article was found for that date, print a message

 `else:
             print(f"No articles found for {week_date}.")`

-18.Handles the case where API request failed showing the date that failed and the HTTP error code

-`else:
+18.If the request failed (non-200 status), print an error message

+` else:
         print(f"Failed to fetch data for {week_date}: {response.status_code}")`

-19.Final message indicates all dates have been processed
+19.Once all dates are processed, prints a completion message

-`print(" Data collection complete!")`
+`print("Data collection complete!")`

 # Import of GDP data [OUTPUT 2]